 - Badass Grandma: Madoka, who doubles as a Badass Biker.

 - Beta Baddie: Ayako.

-- The Blade Always Lands Pointy End In: Averted and played straight in episode 1.
+- The Blade Always Lands Pointy End In: Averted and played straight in the first episode.

 - Cross-Dressing Voices: Genderflipped, believe it or not.
 Yohko's grandmother Madoka was voiced by a male (Yuji Mitsuya), not counting the OAV where she reverted to her prime age (and Satomi Koorogi took up the young Madoka role).

 - Cute Clumsy Girl: Azusa's a bit of a klutz, mainly because she's an apprentice Devil Hunter and a Genki Girl.